 A corporation is the most common form of business organization.
 In Canada, the words “corporation” and “company” are largely synonymous.
 A corporation is a separate legal entity constituted by one or more persons who become its members or shareholders.
 Corporations have perpetual existence and may own property, carry on business, possess rights and incur liabilities.
 Generally, shareholders of a corporation have no authority to deal with the assets of the corporation and cannot make legal commitments which bind the corporation.
 The shareholders maintain control of the corporation by voting their shares to elect the directors who are, in turn, responsible for the management of the corporation.
-The liability of the shareholders is usually limited to the amount of their capital investment in the corporation.
+The liability of the shareholders is usually limited to the amount of their capital investment or the supervision of management in the corporation.
 A corporation is taxed as a separate legal entity at the rate of tax applicable to corporations.
 The income or loss generated by the corporation accrues to the corporation and not to the shareholders.
-(For more information concerning the taxation of income earned by corporations in Canada, see the section below entitled “Income Tax Considerations”.)
+For more information concerning the taxation of income earned by corporations in Canada, see the section below entitled “Income tax considerations”.

 The corporate form is a flexible structure for business organizations.
 It is possible to utilize various classes of shares and share conditions to provide different levels of participation, control and risk-taking in the corporation.
 Once established, a corporation can obtain additional funds by the sale of unissued treasury shares or by the issuance of debt.
-Most corporations in Canada are “private” corporations, generally being corporations which have fewer than 50 shareholders, which carry restrictions on the right to transfer the shares of the corporation (the requirement that the consent of a majority of the directors or the shareholders to any proposed sale or transfer of shares be obtained being the most common restriction) and which expressly prohibit any invitation to the public to subscribe for securities of the corporation.
+Most corporations in Canada are “private” corporations, generally having fewer than 50 shareholders, which carry restrictions on the right to transfer the shares of the corporation (the most common restriction is obtaining the consent of a majority of the directors or the shareholders to any proposed sale or transfer of shares) and which expressly prohibit any invitation to the public to subscribe for securities of the corporation.
 Non-private or “public” corporations are generally more widely held and the shares of such corporations are often listed on a stock exchange.
-(For more information concerning the financing of Canadian operations, including the legislative framework governing the distribution of securities in Canada, see the section below entitled “Financing Canadian Operations”.)
+For more information concerning the financing of Canadian operations, including the legislative framework governing the distribution of securities in Canada, see the section below entitled “Financing Canadian operations”.

-In deciding whether to incorporate under the CBCA or provincial legislation, the type of business to be conducted by the corporation should be one of the factors taken into consideration.
+In deciding whether to incorporate under the CBCA or provincial legislation, the type of business to be conducted by the corporation is one of the factors to be considered.
 For example, a corporation wishing to register as a venture capital corporation in British Columbia, as a railway company in Alberta, or as a small business development corporation in Ontario, must be incorporated under the relevant provincial legislation.

-To incorporate a CBCA, ABCA, OBCA or QCA corporation, articles of incorporation must be filed in the appropriate office along with the required fee.
-The articles of incorporation must provide certain information, including the name of the proposed corporation, its registered office, a description of the classes of shares, any restrictions on share transfers, the number of directors and the restrictions on the business that the corporation may carry on (if any).
+To incorporate abusines under the CBCA, ABCA, OBCA or QBCA , articles of incorporation must be filed in the appropriate office along with the required fee.
+The articles of incorporation must provide certain information, including the name of the proposed corporation, its registered office, a description of the classes of shares, any restrictions on share transfers, the number of directors and any restrictions on the business that the corporation may carry on.
 The filing is an over-the-counter procedure and registration can usually be completed on the same date that the articles of incorporation are filed.

 To incorporate a company under the BCBCA, a notice of articles, together with an incorporation application and the required fee, must be filed electronically with the Registrar of Companies.
 The incorporation application sets out the name of the company, the desired effective incorporation date, and the name and address of the incorporator, and includes a certification confirming that the incorporator has signed an Incorporation Agreement relating to the company.
 The notice of articles sets out the name of the company, the translation of the name (if any), the names and addresses of the initial directors of the company, the addresses of the company’s registered and records offices, a description of the authorized share structure of the company, and whether there are any special rights or restrictions.

-Each of the CBCA, the BCBCA, the ABCA, the OBCA and the QCA, permit a corporation to have a flexible number of directors, being not less than one, or in the case of a reporting company/public corporation, at least three directors.
-All CBCA, ABCA, OBCA and QCA private corporations and BCBCA non-public companies must have boards of directors consisting of one or more directors.
-Under the CBCA, subject to certain exemptions (including uranium mining, book publishing or distribution, book sales, and film or video distribution), only 25% of the directors need be resident Canadians (or if there are less than four directors, only one must be a resident Canadian).
-Under the OBCA, at least 25% of the directors must be resident Canadians (or if there are less than four directors, one director must be a resident Canadian).
-There are no director residency requirements under the BCBCA and the ABCA requires that at least one quarter of the directors be resident Canadians.
-The QCA contains no requirement that there be a majority of resident Canadians on the board of directors.
+Each of the CBCA, BCBCA, ABCA, OBCA and QBCA, permit a corporation to have a flexible number of directors, being not less than one, or in the case of a reporting company/public corporation, no fewer than three.
+All CBCA, ABCA, OBCA and QBCA private corporations and BCBCA non-public companies must have boards of directors consisting of one or more directors.
+Under the CBCA, subject to certain exemptions (including uranium mining, book publishing or distribution, book sales, and film or video distribution for which the threshold is higher), only 25 percent of the directors need be resident Canadians (or if there are less than four directors, only one must be a resident Canadian).
+Under the OBCA, at least 25 percent of the directors must be resident Canadians (or if there are less than four directors, one director must be a resident Canadian).
+There are no director residency requirements under the BCBCA or the QBCA, and the ABCA requires that at least one quarter of the directors be resident Canadians.

 A “resident Canadian” is defined in the CBCA as: